aman-yadav-git/git-github-guide/git_push.md

 ## Push Your Folder & file to GitHub

 **Run these commands from your home directory (~) so that the folder & file**
-> initialize an existing directory as a Git repository `` git init
+> Initialize an existing directory as a Git repository `` git init
 ``